ggedde/spry-cli/README.md

 ## **hash** &nbsp;<sub><sup>|</sup></sub>&nbsp; **h** &nbsp; <sub><sup>[*value*]</sup></sub>
 Hash a value that processes it using the salt in the configuration.

-[*value*] - Value to be processes.
+[*value*] - Value to be hashed.
 Wrap with quotes when including spaces.

 ###### *Examples:*